Pirelli P Zero Velo Road Bike Tyre

 FGD - Functional Groove Design

 The Pirelli P Zero Velo and P Zero Velo 4S both feature FGD (Functional Groove Design).
-This groove technology are inspired by motorsport and virtually identical to the grooves on the SSP tyre (SuperSport class in the World SuperBike racing competition): the Diablo Supercorsa.
-The tread has multiple functions.
-It helps you get the most from the tyre when it comes to water dispersion, dry and wet grip, durability, tyre response, comfort, and handling.
-The Functional Groove Design is reminiscent of a lightning bolt, which has several different reasons.
+This groove system was inspired by motorsports technology and is very similar to the grooves in the SSP tyre (SuperSports class in the World SuperBike racing competition): the Diablo Supercorsa.
+The pattern has multiple functions.
+It gets the most out of the tyre in terms of water drainage, dry and wet grip, durability, tyre responsiveness, comfort and handling.

 ICS - Ideal Contour Shaping